kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesTheEventQueue.md

 Notice that there is no interface `IEventQueue`.
 I'm not convinced we need one.
 There is no need for mocking out the implementation, you can freely use the real implementation in your tests.
 Instead during testing you need to mock out the event sender.

 If you are using an ORM, you may be able to hook into it and automatically call `PublishEvents()` on successful transactions.
-We do that with NHibernate at MVNO using the `RegisterSynchronization(AfterTransactionCompletes)` hook.
+We do that with NHibernate at our company, using the `RegisterSynchronization(AfterTransactionCompletes)` hook.

 ### 3.2 Alternative implementation